Yellow “Star Wars” Opening Text Crawl Tutorial!

 Your sequence is now a very large number of individual BMP files, each showing one frame of video.
 This is not the best format to work with, so let’s turn it into a single, reasonably small QuickTime file which can be imported into any movie-editing package and converted into whatever your movie’s final format needs to be.

-Click the QuickTime logo in the dock, and (after it finally lets you close its advertising window), choose File > Open Image Sequence (not Open File), then select the first frame (frame number zero) from your destination folder.
+Click the QuickTime logo in the dock, close its advertising window that appears, choose File > Open Image Sequence (not Open File), then select the first frame (frame number zero) from your destination folder.
 You will also be prompted for a frame rate — be sure to choose the exact same frame rate that you chose in the SWTSG app.
 After what might be a long pause with no progress bar (be patient!), your sequence will now open in a QuickTime video player window.

 At this point, you might be able to actually play back your BMP files in real time, if the images are small enough and the Mac is fast enough, but don’t bother with that yet — instead, choose File > Export to save your sequence as a single, QuickTime movie file (i.e. an .mov file).